Interview business unit managers

 - how we might get there.

-Goal: Learn the status of the business unit right now and the business leader’s perception of the current state of the organisation.
+Goal: Understand the status of the business unit right now and the business leader’s perception of the current state of the organisation.

 - How do specific business units contribute to meeting organisational priorities and outcomes?